Personality rights: Australia

 In Australia, false association or endorsement is actionable via the law of passing off, not a separate law of "right of personality".
 The Henderson case was a decision of the Supreme Court of New South Wales (both the first instance and appellate jurisdiction).
 The plaintiffs were ballroom dancers and they sued the defendant in passing off alleging it wrongfully published their photograph on the cover of a gramophone record entitled Strictly for Dancing: Vol. 1.
 An injunction was granted on the ground that the use suggested the plaintiffs recommended or approved of the defendant's goods, or had some connection with the goods.

-However, in the 1988 case of Honey v Australian Airlines, Gary Honey, a well known Australian athlete failed in his attempt to get a damages award after Australian Airlines used a photograph of him in action on a poster without his permission.
+However, in the 1988 case of Honey v Australian Airlines, Gary Honey, a well known Australian athlete, failed in his claim for damages after Australian Airlines used a photograph of him on a poster without his permission.
 The judge held, in essence, that the poster depicted excellence in general rather than a particular person.